JuneWayne/Agents-Playground/README.md

   - self-optimization in terms of the quality of response produced
   - automating the optimization process of LLM response generation quality
 - Cons 👎：
-  - could take up more time/slower response due to the need for scoring and comparison
+  - could take up more time/slower response due to the need for scoring and evaluation